lorin/resilience-engineering/laws.md

 or to reconcile conflicting goals among workers.

 Source: [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems]

+### First law of cooperative systems

+It's not cooperation, if either you do it all or I do it all.

+Source: David Woods.
+Not sure where he first wrote this, but it's referenced in *Cognitive Systems Engineering: The Future for a Changing World*

 ## Tradeoffs